 - Church and Convent La Merced: The facade of this church is without a doubt the best example of baroque style.
 The fountain inside the Convent’s ruins is the largest that remains in La Antigua Guatemala.

-– Church of San Francisco el Grande: It is surrounded by a wall with battlements.
-Here is where the body of Santo Hermano Pedro de San Jos de Betancurt is kept, as well as a museum where relics, clothes, and objects that he used are on permanent exhibit.
+- The church of San Francisco el Grande: It is surrounded by a wall with battlements.
+Here is where the body of Santo Hermano Pedro de San Jos de Betancourt is kept, as well as a museum where relics, clothes, and objects that he used are on permanent exhibit.

-– Agua Volcano: It is a classic visit for those who love to climb.
-It is the sixth highest volcano of the country, and yet it has easy access and a camp.
+- Agua Volcano: It is a classic visit for those who love to climb.
+It is the sixth-highest volcano in the country, and yet it has easy access and a camp.

-This department is cold in the highlands and warm on the coastal area.
-The languages that are spoken here are Spanish, Quiche and Mam.
-Quetzaltenango is settled in an extensive valley surrounded by mountains and volcanoes.
+This department is cold in the highlands and warms in the coastal area.
+The languages that are spoken here are Spanish, Quiche, and Mam.
+Named Quetzal after the National bird, Quetzaltenango is settled in an extensive valley surrounded by mountains and volcanoes.
 Its inhabitants still have the old traditions of the Mayan-Quiche, mixed up with a colonial past and dynamic modern life.
-It is considered the second most important city of Guatemala.
+It is considered the second most important city in Guatemala.
 Its highlights are: